fastoch/Arch-Linux-via-WSL/README.md

 ```
 The above command creates a new file (wheel) in the /etc/sudoers.d directory that grants members of the wheel group the ability to execute any command as any user on the system.

+---

-Create a new user:
+Create a new user and make it a sudoer:
 ```bash
 [root@hostname ~]# useradd -m -G wheel -s /bin/bash username
 ```
 The `-m` option tells the system to create a home directory for the new user if it does not already exist.
-The `-G wheel` is for adding the user to the wheel group, meaning the sudoers group.
+The `-G wheel` is for adding the user to the wheel group, which makes it a sudoer.
 The `-s /bin/bash` is for setting bash as the user's default shell.

 Set the password for the new user